Kushal-Pandya/Fanorona_GroupX/README.md

     Does not prevent player 1 from moving player 2's pieces (just like a physical board game would not).
-    Does not keep a score of wins for either player
+    Does not keep a score of wins for either player You cannot view the menu during a game of Fanrona, you can only do this before a game has started.